ast-hugger/fabulae/text/pressurised.md

 The reasoning machine itself now resides in crates in the Professor's modest residence in Clerkenwell, where it occupies most of the parlour and a not-insignificant portion of the hallway.
 I visited him there last month and found him in surprisingly good spirits.
 He has, it appears, cooled somewhat in his enthusiasm for this particular machine—viewing it now as a first attempt, a preliminary sketch for something greater.

 'Steam, you see, Mr. Pennington,' he explained, gesturing with a half-eaten biscuit in a manner that sent crumbs cascading onto his waistcoat, 'steam has inherent limitations.
 The boiler, the pressure, the perpetual risk of explosion—and the coal fumes, Mr. Pennington!
 The soot!
-I have spent three years breathing coal dust, and no laundering will ever cleanse the evidence.'
+I have spent four years breathing coal dust, and no laundering will ever cleanse the evidence.'

-He has lately been speculating about the possibility of a similar device based on galvanic principles—voltaic power rather than steam.
+He has lately been speculating about the possibility of a similar device based on galvanic principles—electric power rather than steam.
 He explains tirelessly to anyone who will listen the advantages of such an approach: no coal fumes, no steam, no risk of scalding, and—he emphasises this point with particular fervour—absolutely no lingering dampness in the upholstery.

 'Imagine it, Mr. Pennington!
 Clean, silent, instantaneous!
 The galvanic impulse travels through wire as thought travels through the mind—without friction, without combustion, without the perpetual anxiety of maintaining proper boiler pressure!'